Can I Sue if I Signed an Arbitration Agreement?

 Valid Contract

 When considering whether to enforce an arbitration provision, courts first look to see if the agreement containing the provision is otherwise a valid contract.
-A contract is valid if it consists of an offer, acceptance of that offer, and a bargained-for exchange of something of value.
+A contract is valid if it consists of:

-If the contract is valid, the court will then look to the arbitration provision itself.
-As long as the parties understood that they were giving up their right to have their dispute resolved in court (including the right to have a jury decide the facts of their case), a court will most likely uphold the arbitration provision.
+If the contract is valid, the court will look to the arbitration provision.
+As long as the parties understood that they were giving up their right to resolve their dispute in court, including having a jury decide the facts of their case, a court will most likely uphold the arbitration provision.

 Scope of the Arbitration Provision

-If it finds that the arbitration provision is valid, the court will next look at the nature of the dispute.
-If the dispute is covered by the arbitration provision, the court will order the parties to arbitrate their claims.
-If not, your lawsuit in court will proceed.
+If a court finds an arbitration provision valid, it will next look at the nature of the dispute.
+If the arbitration provision covers the dispute, the court will order the parties to arbitrate their claims.
+If not, your lawsuit will proceed in court.

-This is why arbitration clauses in employment agreements are so broad.
-They may say something like, “any and all disputes of any kind, whether in law or equity, between the parties shall be resolved by binding arbitration according to the rules of the AAA."
-A clause that broad would cover virtually all employer-employee disputes, including those over wages, benefits, family and medical leave, and wrongful termination.
+This is why mandatory arbitration clauses in employment agreements are so broad.
+They may say, “Any and all disputes of any kind, whether in law or equity, between the parties shall be resolved by binding arbitration according to the rules of the AAA."
+A clause that broad covers virtually all employer-employee disputes, including those over:

 That's where a creative employment lawyer can be helpful.
-They can analyze your employment contract and give you advice about whether your dispute may be outside the scope of an arbitration provision.
+They can read the fine print, analyze your employment contract, and give you advice about whether your dispute may be outside the scope of an arbitration provision.

 Exception: Sexual Assault and Sexual Harassment

-No matter how broad its arbitration clause may be, your employer cannot force you to arbitrate a dispute involving allegations of sexual assault or sexual harassment, unless the parties agree to arbitration after the allegations giving rise to the claim of sexual assault or sexual harassment occurred.
+No matter how broad an arbitration clause may be, your employer can't force you to arbitrate a dispute involving allegations of sexual assault or sexual harassment, unless the parties agree to arbitration after the allegations giving rise to the claim of sexual assault or sexual harassment occurred.
 This is due to a federal law President Biden signed in 2022.
-You can choose to arbitrate your claim, but you cannot be forced to.
+You can choose to arbitrate your claim, but you can't be forced to do so.

 An Employment Attorney Can Help

-Forced arbitration may not be in your best interest, but if you want a job you may have to agree to it.
-That doesn't mean that every dispute you may have with your employer must be decided by an arbitrator, however.
+Forced arbitration may not be in your best interest.
+Still, if you want a new job, you may have to agree to arbitration as part of an employment contract.
+However, that doesn't mean every dispute you have with your employer must be decided by an arbitrator.

-If you are bound by an arbitration provision and want to know if it prevents you from suing your employer in court, you should consult with an experienced employment attorney.
+If you have an arbitration provision in an employment contract and want to know if it prevents you from suing your employer in court, consult an experienced employment attorney.
 They can give you legal advice within an attorney-client relationship about whether your arbitration clause is enforceable and, if so, whether your claim may be outside the scope of the agreement.

-If it is, they can represent you in the court system when you bring your legal action.
-And if it isn't, they can help you with the arbitration proceeding.
+If the issue is outside the terms of the agreement, they can represent you in the court system when you bring your legal action.
+If it isn't, they can help you with the arbitration proceeding.